 What’s in an IFSP?

 The IFSP is specific to your child’s and family’s needs.
 The former National Dissemination Center for Children with Disabilities says “The best way to support children and meet their needs is to support and build upon the individual strengths of their family.
 So, the IFSP is a whole family plan with the parents as major contributors in its development.”

-On CPIR’s website, NICHCY has a great explanation of the IFSP (just scroll down the page).
+On CPIR’s website, there is a great explanation of the IFSP (just scroll down the page).
 This article is so good, that it would be silly for me to change a word of it.
 This easy to read article will tell you:

 • who qualifies for services – (developmental delays or disabilities),